 I suppose it is a good thing that houseplants don’t have hands because it means they can’t type.
 Otherwise my fiddle-leaf fig tree would be writing a post for its blog right now, begging for help: “Get me out of here, she’s trying to kill me.”
 As it is, the tree is looking at me accusingly as it drops yet another browned and dried leaf onto the floor.
 Can this dying plant be saved?

 Maybe I should explain how the fig and I got into this desperate situation.
-Last summer I fell in love with a 4-foot fiddle leaf fig tree at Green Jeans Garden Supply in Mill Valley, my favorite local plant store, brought it home on a whim, and vowed to care for it properly.
-I did everything I could think of to please this West African lowlands native: I found it a nice spot in indirect sun; let its soil dry out between waterings, and kept it in a tight pot so the roots wouldn't, in the words of Green Jeans owner Kevin Sadlier, "get freaked out."
+A few months ago I fell in love with a four-foot fiddle-leaf fig tree at Green Jeans Garden Supply in Mill Valley, California, my favorite local plant store, brought it home on a whim, and vowed to care for it properly.
+I did everything I could think of to please this West African lowlands native: I found it a nice spot in indirect sun; let its soil dry out between waterings, and kept it in a tight pot so the roots wouldn’t, in the words of Green Jeans owner Kevin Sadlier, “get freaked out.”

 Secret No. 1: Don’t prune the brown, bare branches unless they look moldy.
 If you see any brown husks, leave them alone too—the hard covers could be protecting new growth.
 Come spring, leaves will sprout.

-(To be fair, there's nothing prettier than a healthy fiddle leaf fig tree.
-See 5 Gorgeous Fiddle Leaf Fig Trees.)
+(To be fair, there’s nothing prettier than a healthy fiddle-leaf fig tree.
+See 5 Glamorous Fiddle-Leaf Fig Trees.)

-Secret No. 3: If the stalk is shriveled, it's too far gone to save.
-But if it's still hard and strong, it will recover.
+Secret No. 3: If the stalk is shriveled, it’s too far gone to save.
+But if it’s still hard and strong, it can recover.
 Again, give it time.